 Vivant, Annual Membership

-If you are not ready to take your father to the remote Scottish Highlands, then bring the good stuff to him instead.
+If you are not ready to take your father to the remote Scottish Highlands, then bring the good stuff to him instead for this year’s Father’s Day gift.
 Vivant is a new digital wine tasting club specializing in organic and sustainable fine wines.
 The annual membership grants access to many pay-as-you-go wine tastings from some of the most forward-thinking producers in the world.
 Each is led in real-time by a wine expert who guides participants through the wines and their producers, with members invited to submit questions to their host, interact with other participants via the chat function and build their own expertise level through interactive activities.

 Annual Vivant membership is $149, with wine-tasting kits charged additionally, vivant.eco